Electra Havemeyer Webb: Early life

 Electra Havemeyer was born on August 16, 1888.
 She was the youngest child of Henry Osborne Havemeyer (1847–1907), President of the American Sugar Refining Company, and Louisine Elder (1855–1929).
 She had two older siblings, Adaline Havemeyer (1884–1963), who married Peter Hood Ballantine Frelinghuysen, and Horace Havemeyer (1886–1956), who married Doris Dick Havemeyer.

 Her paternal grandparents were Frederick Christian Havemeyer Jr. (1807-1891), and Sarah Louise Henderson Havemeyer (1812-1851).
 Her maternal grandparents were merchant George W. Elder (1831–1873) and his wife, Matilda Adelaide Waldron (1834–1907).

-She attended Miss Spence's School and traveled with her family to the American West, France, Italy, Spain, Egypt, Greece and Austria, but did not attend college.
+She attended Miss Spence's School and traveled with her family to the American West, France, Italy, Spain, Egypt, Greece and Austria.

 Career

-During World War I, Electra Webb drove an ambulance in New York City, and was named Assistant Director of the Motor Corps.
+During World War I, Webb drove an ambulance in New York City, and was named Assistant Director of the Motor Corps.
 In 1942, during World War II she joined the Civilian Defense Volunteer Organization, and directed the Pershing Square Civil Defense Center and its blood bank.

 Collector

-Although she spent her youth among the finest examples of European and Asian material culture, Electra Havemeyer Webb's own collecting took a radical turn.
-Although she lived with more than twenty extremely fine Impressionist works from her parents' collection in a penthouse at 740 Park Avenue during part of the year, she decorated a small pink farmhouse on 1000 acre portion of her in-laws' estate with the simple New England furniture and craftwork.
-Quilts, tiger maple furniture, and hooked rugs filled the homey rooms of her country house.
-Although she was a woman of tremendous means, Webb's Vermont home was modest and comfortable in scale.
+Although she spent her youth examples of European and Asian material culture, Webb's own collecting took a different approach.
+Webb lived with more than twenty extremely fine Impressionist works from her parents' collection in a penthouse at 740 Park Avenue during part of the year.
+She decorated a small pink farmhouse on 1000 acre portion of her in-laws' estate with simple New England furniture and craftwork.
+Quilts, tiger maple furniture and hooked rugs filled the homey rooms of her country house.
+Webb's Vermont home was modest and comfortable in scale.
 Her "Brick House" survives today as a rare and intact example of the Colonial Revival, providing an intimate glimpse into the life of a pioneer collector of America and founder of the Shelburne Museum.
 The home was in the Webb family until 2000 when the structure and its contents were acquired by the museum.
 Following a 4.4 million dollar campaign by the museum to restore the home to Mrs. Webb's decor, the museum was recognized by Preservation Trust of Vermont in 2005 for their efforts in preserving the Brick House.
 Since 2004, it has been open to the public by reservation for guided tours during the summer months.